Will-Hellinger/Will-Hellinger/readme.md

 ## What I'm Up To
 - Relfecting on old projects that could be updated.
-- Learning more about C.
+- Learning more about SQL & S3.

 ## Tech Stack
 - <b>Languages:</b> Python, Java, C, C++